mesonbuild/meson/docs/markdown/Dependencies.md

 environment variables `MPICC`, `MPICXX`, `MPIFC`, `MPIF90`, or `MPIF77`, during configuration.

-## Qt5
+## Qt4 & Qt5

-Meson has native Qt5 support.
+Meson has native Qt support.
 Its usage is best demonstrated with an example.

 ```meson